- What are violations and notes?

-To change report or policy rules so that some expenses do not generate violations, go to Admin > Policies and make any edits to policy settings that need to be followed.
+To adjust report or policy rules so that some expenses do not generate violations, go to Admin > Policies and make any edits to policy settings that need to be followed.

-A policy admin can also strictly enforce policy rules so reports with errors cannot be submitted until corrections are made.
+A policy admin can also strictly enforce policy rules so reports with violations cannot be submitted until these corrections are made.
 To do this, head to Domain Control and set up the rule "Strictly Enforce Expense Policy Rules."
+See Hard stop violations at the end of this page.

-- Violations: Violations are items that have gone directly against the policy that has been set by the admins in Expensify.
+- Violations: Violations are items that have gone directly against the policy that has been set by the policy admins or owner.
 These are displayed in red.

 - Notes: The goal of a note is to draw attention to specific expenses, but there may be no specific call to action.
 Think of these as a heads up to be sure the expense is filed correctly.
 These are also displayed in yellow since they could potentially need attention.